 How to select the target Excel bitness

-Since MS Office 2010 Excel, Excel provides two different bitness options – 32 bit and 64 bit.
-Our product supports both 32-bit and 64-bit Excel versions.
-Also you may compile workbook to EXE file which will be able to work as with 32 bit as with 64 bit Excel versions.
+Since MS Office 2010 Excel, Excel provides two different bitness options – 32-bit and 64-bit –, our product supports both 32-bit and 64-bit Excel versions.
+You may also compile your workbook to an EXE file which will be able to work the same on both versions, 32-bit Excel or 64-bit Excel versions.

-When you compile your workbook, you need to define which target Excel will be able to work with your compiled workbook.
+When you compile your workbook, you need to define which a target Excel version that your compiled workbook will be able to work with.

 To find the bitness of Microsoft Excel you need to follow the path: Microsoft Excel main menu >> File >> Account >> About Excel.

-The ‘Both 32 & 64’ bit ‘Target Excel’ option allows you to create an EXE file which will be indifferent to the Excel bitness on customer computer; the compiled EXE will be able to start as with Excel 32 bit as with Excel 64 bit.
+The ‘Both 32 & 64’ bit ‘Target Excel’ option allows you to create an EXE file which will be indifferent to the Excel bitness on customer computer; the compiled EXE will be able to start with Excel 32-bit as with Excel 64-bit.

-If you select ‘Target Excel Both 32 & 64’ and your workbook compilation fails or your workbook does not work as expected after compilation, then you need to compile separate EXE files for 32 and 64 bit target Excel by selecting only 32-bit or 64-bit respectively.
+If you select ‘Target Excel Both 32 & 64’ and your workbook compilation fails or your workbook does not work as expected after compilation, then you need to compile separate EXE files for 32 and 64-bit Excel by selecting only 32-bit or 64-bit respectively.

-If you do not know what Excel bitness your client has, then you need to provide the EXE file compiled with ‘Both 32 & 64’ option or deliver both versions of your EXE – for Excel 32 bit and for Excel 64 bit.
+If you do not know what Excel bitness your client has, then you need to provide the EXE file compiled with ‘Both 32 & 64’ option or deliver both versions of your EXE – one compiled for Excel 32-bit and the other compiled for Excel 64-bit.

 Also you may verify the Excel bitness on customer computer.
 To do that you need to create a simple workbook and insert the following code into Workbook_Open procedure :